Chem2527/docker-samples/practical hands-on.md

 we have two branches dummy,main intentionally i maked dummy as default branch so that we will learn how to set the default branch in azure repos. go to branches --> click on main ---> click on set as default branch.

+create a docker image and push it to the acr(azure container registry).